Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ## Appendix D: Issues List

-TBD - Help Screen
+TBD - Help Screen Updates
-* The help screen is a must for anyone confused about how Connect X is different from Connect 4 therefore this is critical.\ The layout of this menu should be straightforward and possibly include a lot of pages of details.

-TBD - Game menu missing planned features
-* Several features for the game screen outlined in 4.1 such as a help button are missing from the game board UI.
+* while the help screen is implemented as of the v6 release, feedback outside the dev team may warrant updates to the help menu and its contents

 ## Appendix E: Github Link